Mckesson-cds/ci-docker-images/README.md

 ## NOTICE

-*CDS Images are stored in JFROG, you must be a member of the ontada-cds group to access them*
+**CDS Images are stored in JFROG, you must be a member of the ontada-cds group to access them**

 These will be moved into their respective applications when we move into Enterprise Github.
 CI/CD will be moved into Github Actions and this repo will be archived.

+JFrog Deploy Prerequisties
+1. McKesson email or dID
+2. JFrog API Key enabled for that ID

+1. Log into the repository using `docker login mck-cds.jfrog.io`, this will prompt you for the credentials.

+2. All these images live in the same repository, to pull the image, use `docker pull mck-cds.jfrog.io/cds:<image-name>`

+3. Once you make the necessary changes, push a new image back using `docker build -f Dockerfile.<app_name> -t <YYYY-MM-DD>-<app_name>`

+4. Test the new image using `docker run -it mck-cds.jfrog.io:<image tag> /bin/bash`

+5. Then upload it to JFrog with `docker push mck-cds.jfrog.io:<image tag>`

-Dockerfile.chefdk does not appear to be in use.
+_Dockerfile.chefdk does not appear to be in use._

 ***
 # OLD INSTRUCTIONS - NOT CURRENT